speedytwenty/speedytwenty/README.md

 <br />_Quickly scan the current scope connecting all dots; identify and repair
 missing, faulty, or ambiguous dots._
 * **Reliable uptime!** _49+ weeks per year_
-<br />_Chris has extensive scheduling capabilities and minimal service outages._
+<br />_Chris has extensible scheduling capabilities and minimal service
+outages._
 * Chris is open source!
 <br />_All submitted issues are carefully reviewed and considered.
 Pull requests
 are always welcome._